socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 support you throughout this process:

-* Office Hours: We are excited to offer Office Hours each Wednesday 12:00pm Central Daylight Time through April 26th.
+* Office Hours: We are excited to offer Office Hours each Wednesday at 12:00pm Central Daylight Time through April 26th.
 Each vendor has already been added to this standing meeting and can join at any time.
 Simply bring your questions or issues and we’ll be ready to help via screen-share.